akhimiejr/DESKIFY-OFFICE-SUPPLIES-REPORT/README.md

 Finally, Build an interactive dashboards that will enable faster, data-driven decisions.
 # 1.3 Data Description
-• Order ID: Unique identifier for each order.
+• Order ID: Unique identifier for each order.-
-• Order Date: Date when the order was placed.
+• Order Date: Date when the order was placed.-
-• Order Priority: Priority level of the order (e.g., high, medium, low).
+• Order Priority: Priority level of the order (e.g., high, medium, low).-
-• Order Quantity: Quantity of items in the order.
+• Order Quantity: Quantity of items in the order.-
-• Discount: Discount applied to the order, as a percentage or amount.
+• Discount: Discount applied to the order, as a percentage or amount.-
-• Ship Mode: Shipping method selected for the order (e.g., express, regular or delivery truck).
+• Ship Mode: Shipping method selected for the order (e.g., express, regular or delivery truck).-
 • Profit: Profit earned from the order after costs.
 • Unit Price: Price per unit of the item sold.
 • Shipping Cost: Cost associated with shipping the order.